-State of Illinois, Illinois Power Agency's Responses to the Findings
+State of Illinois, Illinois Power Agency's Response to the Finding

-The State of Illinois, Illinois Power Agency's responses to the findings identified in our audit are described in the accompanying schedule of findings.
-The State of Illinois, Illinois Power Agency's responses were not subjected to auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+The State of Illinois, Illinois Power Agency's response to the finding identified in our audit is described in the accompanying Schedule of Findings.
+The State of Illinois, Illinois Power Agency's response was not subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on it.

-Purpose of this Report
+Purpose of This Report